Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Protection Against Separate Domestic and Foreign Losses

 To protect the domestic component of his portfolio with the initial wealth $\Np$ and weight $w$, the holder may use the {\it domestic EPS} with the notional principal $\Nd=w\Np$ and the payoff at time $T$ given in the domestic currency

-We write $K^d$ (resp., $K^f$) to denote the strike price denominated in the domestic currency (resp., the foreign currency).
+We write $K^d$ to denote the strike price denominated in the domestic currency (resp., the foreign currency).
 It is assumed that call and put options with payoffs $C_T(\Sd,K^d,T)=(\Sd_T-K^d)^+$ and $P_T(\Sd,K^d,T)=(K^d-\Sd_T)^+$ for all strikes $K^d$ are traded, which is a natural assumption given that the portfolio $\Sd$ typically represents a market index.
-In the case of a bespoke portfolio $\Sd$, one may use the Black-Scholes formula to obtain model prices of calls and puts.

-The case of a domestic EPS does not require a detailed study since it was already examined in Xu et al. \cite{Xu2023}.
-Let us only give the following result, which is an easy consequence of Proposition \ref{pro2.1}.
+The case of the domestic EPS does not demand a detailed study since it was already examined in Xu et al. \cite{XLR2024}.
+We stress that all results on static hedging are model-free and thus they do not rely on the cross-currency market model introduced in Section \ref{sec3.2}.
+The following result is an easy consequence of Proposition \ref{pro2.1}.

 \begin{corollary} The static hedging in terms of domestic equity options for the domestic EPS is given by Proposition \ref{pro2.1} with $\pp=\ppd,N=\Nd$ and $X=\Sd$, that is, $\EPSd=\whHd$ where for every $t\in [0,T]$,